 - Increase email open rate by 15% by the end of quarter through engaging content.

 - Increase the rate of repeated purchases by 15% each quarter through exclusive offers for email recipients.

 Once you have a set of measurable goals to achieve through your campaign, you can get started on creating the right content, working on the right delivery, and sending out the perfect email.

 Once you have your email list ready, you need to start working on segmenting your clientele.
 You probably already know that It’s impossible to send out an email that every single customer will be interested in.
 Your customers that have different interests, and they want you to cater to those specific needs instead of having to read content that’s not relevant to their interests.

 You can segment your clientele based on what products they purchase from you and what their interests seem to be.
 For instance, if you own a salon and a client regularly books a specific hair treatment or haircut from your business, you’ll know that they would probably love deals for that service.
-Similarly, you can track which customers are visiting which pages on your website and leaving without buying,
+Similarly, you can track which customers are visiting which pages on your website and leaving without buying.

-Similarly, you can keep records of clients who regularly avail certain offers, frequently purchase a product, or visit your website or store during sale season specifically.
+Remember to keep records of clients who regularly avail certain offers, frequently purchase a product, or visit your website or store during sale season specifically.

 5. Plan out your message